 Some other ways are:

-If you can suggest other ways you could assist in your child’s grade and the school, please let your child’s teacher know or make an appointment to see Kerrie, the school principal, or Karen, the assistant principal.
+If you can suggest other ways you could assist in your child’s grade and the school, please let your child’s teacher know or make an appointment to see Kerrie, the school Principal, or Melissa, the Acting Assistant Principal.
 The school newsletter is also an important source of information about what is happening at the school, and will include notices about the school’s Community Subcommittee.

 The school operates from 9.00 am to 3.30 pm.
 On the last day of each term, the children are dismissed at 2.30 pm.
 Any changes in school times will be announced in the newsletter or a special note.

 The school grounds are supervised by teachers before school from 8.45 am, and after school until 3.45 pm.

 Lunch eating time (supervised) 1.30 pm to 1.40 pm